choria-io/website/docs/content/autoagents/concepts/_index.md

 ### State

 A state is a named stable state the machine can find itself in.
-If you are managing the room air quality using a HVAC system you would have states *unknown*, *idle* and *running*.
+If you are managing the room air quality using an HVAC system you would have states *unknown*, *idle* and *running*.

 ### Transitions